guillem-edo/ticket_management__launcher/README.md

 4. Push to the branch (`git push origin feature/your-feature`).
 5. Create a new Pull Request.

+Claro, aquí tienes la sección de la licencia actualizada con esa información adicional:

+---

 ## License

-This project is licensed under the MIT License - see the [LICENSE](http://www.apache.org/licenses/) file for details.
+This project is licensed under the GNU General Public License v3.0.
+You are free to use, modify, and distribute this software under the terms of the GPLv3.
+Unauthorized distribution of this software is prohibited and may lead to legal consequences.

+For more details, see the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html) file.

 ## Acknowledgments